 - access systems for future maintenance

-- While these repairs take place, a Safety Deck will be installed across the ceiling of the Nave to catch any falling debris and enable internal works to take place.
+- While these repairs take place, a safety deck has been installed across the ceiling of the Nave to catch any falling debris and enable internal works to take place.

 Christ Church Gate

 Christ Church Gate is the main route into the Cathedral.
 In the past, unsuitable materials have been used to repair the gate and now these materials have reached the end of their lifespan and pose a safety risk to people passing through it.
-The repair and restoration of Christ Church Gate will include:
+The repair and restoration of Christ Church Gate, which will start in 2019, will include:

 - restoration of the external facades